Get Help Now

 Response from the owner

-Dylan, thank you for your review of Lindner Center of Hope.
-We are glad you experienced a positive outcome.
-Thank you for acknowledging the staff.
-We know they are passionate about their work.
+Ann, thank you for your review of ECT at Lindner Center of Hope.
+Thank you for acknowledging the team and the care they provide.

 1 month ago